Ayushii12/System-Design-Problems-LLD/Food-Delivery-System/README.md

   - **OrderManager**: Provides methods to generate order id, create orders and cancel orders.
 It follows the Singleton pattern to ensure a single instance of the booking manager
 - **Payment**: Represents a payment for an order, with properties such as ID, amount, and status
   - **PaymentStatus**: Represents payment status (Completed, Pending, Failed)
   - **PaymentProcessor**: Provides a method to process payments.
-It follows the Singleton pattern to ensure a single instance of the
+It follows the Singleton pattern to ensure a single instance of the payment processor
 - **FoodDeliverySystem**: The main class that manages the food delivery service
   - It follows the Singleton pattern to ensure only one instance of the service exists
   - It provides methods to register customers, restaurants, and delivery agents, retrieve available restaurants and menus